ucla-repl/ucla-repl.github.io/README.md

-# Instructions to updating the website
+# Instructions for updating the website

 Simply edit `index.md`, and GitHub will deploy the website (currently at [repl.la](https://repl.la)) on push.
 You can even directly edit on GitHub's web interface.